sonuphysics/esta25/docs/index.md

 `Electronic Structure Automater` ([EStA](home-page)) aka pytware for analyzing and calculating to some extent the properties of materials and molecules.

-1. EStA software package is capable of analyzing, pre-processing, and post-processing data from different software packages such as `vasp`, `quantum-espresso`, `gaussian`, `xTB`, grrm, and so on.
+1. EStA software package is capable of analyzing, pre-processing, and post-processing data from different software packages such as `vasp`, `quantum-espresso`, `gaussian`, `xTB`,  `Orca`, grrm, and so on.

 3. It can automatically generate input files for vasp, quantum-esspresso, gaussian, grrm, and other codes as well can do some model calculations.
-It is written in `python3`, `modern Fotran`, and some part in C. In future, it will be able to perform calculations for predicting electronic and transport properties.
+It is written in `python3`, `modern Fotran`, and some part in `C`.
+In future, it will be able to perform calculations for predicting electronic and transport properties.

 ## Table Of Contents